calebabutler/Retrieve-Per-Country-Data-from-the-WCA-s-TSV-Files/README.md

     unzip WCA_export.tsv.zip
     python3 calculate_data.py 100

-Afterward, a results.tsv file should be created within the directory that has per country data from the WCA.
+Afterward, a results.tsv file should be created within the directory that contains the per country data.